ShabaUniverse/Tailwind-Appre-on-Repo/README.md

+# This is Tailwind appreciation repository.
+It demonstrates how easy and rapid your production might be with Tailwind. hashtag never go back to native css. hashtag bootstrap L. hashtag Peace.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.